Surrogacy Resource Centre

 Over the years the team has assisted many different couples in a sensitive and confidential manner as they begin their quest to start a family of their own.

-In Ireland the parents of a child are legally defined as the women who physically gives birth to the child and by the DNA of the father.
+In Ireland the parents of a child are legally defined as the women who gives birth to the child and by the DNA of the father.

 Different countries will have different arrangements in place regarding surrogacy.
 Some ban surrogacy completely, whereas others permit altruistic surrogacy and not commercial.
 Likewise, some countries will allow both altruistic and commercial surrogacy arrangements whereas others may not allow same-sex couples to receive a child through surrogacy.